salesforce/omakase/readme.md

 // for more examples see the many unit tests
 ```
 Keep in mind that dynamically created units will be automatically delivered to all `@Rework` subscriptions interested in the syntax unit's type, as well as to `@Validate` subscriptions later on.
-Thus, dynamically created CSS is fully integrated with all of your custom rework and validation plugins, so long as they are registered correctly.
+Thus, dynamically created CSS is fully integrated with all of your custom rework and validation plugins, so long as the plugins are registered correctly.

 #### Custom validation